2021 Scholarship Recipients

 2020 Scholarship Recipients

-This year we awarded two $500 Scholarships to Stephanie Menegon and Taylor Rund.
+We awarded two $500 Scholarships to Stephanie Menegon and Taylor Rund.
 Due to the current conditions we do not have pictures but as soon as we can meet in person we will celebrate these two wonderful students.
 Here are their bios.

 Stephanie Menegon graduated in June 2020 from St. Helena High School.
 She plans to attend college and major in Fashion.
 Here is her statement.